inexorgame-obsolete/wiki-mirror/Documentation.md

 Unfortunately, lots of the old Inexor/Sauerbraten code is badly documented or not documented at all.
-We are very very helpful for any improevements in that respect :)
+We are very very thankful for any improevements in that respect :)

 # Generating Documentation